Magnetic APFC modeling and the influence of magneto-structural interactions on grain shrinkage: From magnetic PFC to magnetic APFC models

 with

-The resulting equations are of 4th order.
+Thus, the amplitude expansion leads to a 4th order partial differential equation for every amplitude.
 The number of coupled equations depends on the considered crystal structure, namely on the number of Fourier modes to represent the targeted lattice.

+Details on how to generally solve this equations numerically including defects and grain boundaries are reported in Section~4.
+However, in order to analyze the magneto-structural interaction, we first consider a defect free crystal with constant deformation.
+This leads to a simpler formulation used to analyse magnetic-induced anisotropies in the next section.